COVID-19: FG directs civil servants on levels 12, 13 to resume

-The new development follows a directive by the Presidential Taskforce (PTF) on COVID-19, urging workers to resume full working hours and days.
+“Permanent Secretaries/Chief Executive Officers are to define the officers performing essential services in their MDAs.

-The PTF had, however, said that consideration must be given to the health implication of the number to recall for duties, in the light of the extant guidelines on the measures to prevent the spread of COVID-19.
+“However, in doing so, consideration must be given to the health implication of the number to recall for duties in the light of the extant guidelines on the measures to prevent the spread of COVID-19 pandemic.”

-Yemi-Esan asked Chief Executive Officers to ensure full compliance with the directives on the COVID-19 pandemic preventive measures, including physical distancing, regular washing and/or sanitising of hands and wearing of facemasks.
+The Head of Service advised the officers to ensure full compliance with the directives and advice on the COVID-19 pandemic preventive measures, including maintenance of physical distancing, regular washing and/or sanitising of hands and wearing of facemasks.

-She said that efforts should be made to avoid overcrowding in individual offices.

 YOU SHOULD NOT MISS THESE HEADLINES FROM NIGERIAN TRIBUNE